saiy2k/nostr-comments-widget-react/README.md

 * This software is experimental.
 Use at your own risk.

 If you want to learn more about nostr, check out [awesome-nostr](https://github.com/aljazceru/awesome-nostr).

+## Issues to report to fiatjaf
+1. On publish, if tags prop doesn't exist in event object, getting JS error 'nostx ...??'